yardsale8/elm-embed-vega/README.md

 ### Setting up `index.html`

-Following the advice found an answer to [this Stack Overflow question](https://stackoverflow.com/questions/38952724/how-to-coordinate-rendering-with-port-interactions-elm-0-17), I was able to get this all working using the following set up in html.
+Following the advice found in an answer to [this Stack Overflow question](https://stackoverflow.com/questions/38952724/how-to-coordinate-rendering-with-port-interactions-elm-0-17), I was able to get this all working using the following set up in html.